kyma-project/busola/docs/extensibility/display-section.md

 #### Widget-specific parameters

 - **separator** - a string by which the elements of the array are separated.
 The default value is a comma `,`.
 You can use `break` to separate elements with a new line.
-- **children** - optional field to defined widgets used for rendering array items.
+- **children** - optional field to define widgets used for rendering array items.
 If not provided, the content is rendered as a string.

 #### Example